Some Comments on Construction Projects

 Be listed as an Additional Interest on the contractor's policy.

-Typically, when an individual or entity is listed as an "additional interest" on the contractor's policy they are included in the policy for that specific location for the duration of the project.
-This is a pru- dent measure to take, but such protection is only as good as the provisions of the policy and the quality of the insurance carrier.
+Typically, when an individual or entity is listed as an "additional interest" on the contractor's policy they are included in the contractor's coverage for that specific location for the duration of the project.
+This is a prudent measure to take, but such protection is only as good as the provisions of the policy and the quality of the insurance carrier.
 It is not a substitute for protection under your own insurance program.

 Ask your insurance advisor to check on the financial rating of the contractor's insurance.
-You should insist that your contractor's insurer have an AM Best Rating of A- and check that the policy limits and high enough to cover the replacement value of your home.
+You should insist that your contractor's insurer have an AM Best Rating of A- and check that the policy limits are high enough to cover the replacement value of your home, but be aware that some contractors are unable to secure limits above $5 million.

 2) AVOID AGREEING TO A WAIVER OF SUBROGATION CLAUSE.